jadecobra/python_tdd_exercises/TYPE_ERROR.md

 #### <span style="color:orange">**REFACTOR**</span>: make it better

-are you bored yet? let's add one more test
+are you bored yet? let us add one more test

 update `TestTypeErrors` in `test_type_error.py`
 ```python